OfficeDev/outlook-dev-docs/docs/actionable-messages/email-dev-dashboard.md

   - See [M3AAWG Sender Best Practices](https://www.m3aawg.org/sites/default/files/doc_files/M3AAWG_Senders_BCP_Ver3-2015-02.pdf) and [ReturnPath Sending Best Practices](https://help.returnpath.com/hc/articles/221634867-Sending-Best-Practices-PDF-) for industry guidelines.
 - Consistent history of sending a high volume of mail from your domain (order of hundred emails a day minimum to Office 365) for a few weeks at least.
 - A very low rate of spam complaints from users.
-- High-fidelity, routine and simple actions available for your service should be used.
-For more complex interactions, `OpenURI` actions can be used.
+- Use high-fidelity, routine, and simple actions for your service.
+For more complex interactions, use `Action.OpenUrl` actions.
-- Actions should be used for transactional mail where a high interaction rate is expected.
-They should not be used on promotional bulk mail.
+- Use actions for transactional mail where a high interaction rate is expected.
+Do not use them on promotional bulk mail.

 ### Actions guidelines